-Article How To Use Jupyter NotebooksLearn about Jupyter Notebooks and how you can use them to run your code.
+How to Use Jupyter NotebooksLearn about Jupyter Notebooks and how to use them to run your code in this Jupyter Notebook Tutorial.

 Jupyter Notebooks are a powerful way to write and iterate on your Python code for data analysis.
 Rather than writing and re-writing an entire program, you can write lines of code and run them one at a time.
 Then, if you need to make a change, you can go back and make your edit and rerun the program again, all in the same window.

-Jupyter Notebook is built off of IPython, an interactive way of running Python code in the terminal using the REPL model (Read-Eval-Print-Loop).
+Jupyter Notebook (formerly known as IPython Notebook) is an interactive way of running Python code in the terminal using the REPL model (Read-Eval-Print-Loop).
 The IPython Kernel runs the computations and communicates with the Jupyter Notebook front-end interface.
 It also allows Jupyter Notebook to support multiple languages.
 Jupyter Notebooks extend IPython through additional features, like storing your code and output and allowing you to keep markdown notes.

 To launch a Jupyter notebook, open your terminal and navigate to the directory where you would like to save your notebook.
 Then type the command